Klaus Hildebrand

 Klaus Hildebrand (born 18 November 1941, Bielefeld, Germany) is a German liberal-conservative historian whose area of expertise is 19th–20th-century German political and military history.

 Biography

-Hildebrand is an intentionalist on the origins of the Holocaust question, arguing that the personality and role of Adolf Hitler was a crucial driving force behind the Final Solution.
-Writing in 1979, Hildebrand stated:

-Fundamental to National Socialist genocide was Hitler's race dogma...Hitler's programmatic ideas about the destruction of the Jews and racial domination have still to be rated as primary and causative, as motive and aim, as intention and goal of the "Jewish policy" of the Third Reich.
+Hildebrand is commonly identified with the intentionalist interpretation of the origins of the Holocaust, emphasizing the central importance of Adolf Hitler's ideology and leadership in the development of the final solution.
+Writing in 1979, Hildebrand argued that Hitler's racial worldview constituted the fundamental basis of National Socialist genocide and programmatic ideas regarding the destruction of the Jews racial domination should be regarded as primary casual factors shaping the Third Reich's Jewish policy.

-Working closely with Andreas Hillgruber, Hildebrand took the view that such events as the Shoah and Operation Barbarossa were all the unfolding of Hitler's master plan.
-Along similar lines, in a 1976 article, Hildebrand commented on left-wing historians of the Nazi Germany that in his view they were:
+Working closely with Andreas Hillgruber, Hildebrand took the view that such events as the and Operation Barbarossa were all the unfolding of Hitler's master plan.
+Along similar lines, in a 1976 article, Hildebrand commented on left-wing historians of Nazi Germany that, in his view, were:

-theoretically fixed, are vainly concerned with functional explanations of the autonomous force in history and as a result frequently contribute towards its trivialization.
+theoretically fixed, [...] vainly concerned with functional explanations of the autonomous force in history and as a result frequently contribute towards its trivialization.